skip to Main Content

 Female Athletic Directors

-Windsor Lancers, Basketball
+Windsor Lancers, Hockey

 Being a varsity athlete means having the responsibility to promote the female game and inspire the generations to follow.
 Too often you hear of young girls quitting sports due to societal pressures, so it's important for us athletes to be role models and make sports something that anyone can pursue, no matter your gender.